 The Organisation for Propaganda Studies (OPS) facilitates and conducts rigorous academic research and analysis of propaganda, both historical and contemporary.
 Propaganda is a manipulative form of persuasion that is frequently found across political, economic, and security domains in authoritarian states a well in liberal democracies

 Current debates regarding ‘fake news’ and media manipulation are indicative of widespread concerns over propagandistic communication.
 The OPS explores, analyses and critiques propaganda and seeks to foster the development of more consensual and democratic forms of persuasion and communication.

-In addition to research and analysis, OPS activities will include academic conferences and workshops, research funding bids, and the production and dissemination of high quality academic papers and monographs as well as the blog posts, articles in the media and professional outlets.
+In addition to facilitating and conducting research and analysis, OPS activities will include academic conferences and workshops, research funding bids, and the production and dissemination of high quality academic papers and monographs as well as the blog posts, articles in the media and professional outlets.

 The OPS also seeks to develop relations with communication practitioners such as journalists, media professionals, educators, and other stakeholders to facilitate dissemination of research-based knowledge and the reform of professional and ethical practice.